hsf-training/hsf-training-cmake-webpage/_episodes/01-intro.md

 However, this is:

-* Mostly hand coded: You have to know all the proper commands
+* Mostly hand coded: You have to know all the proper commands.
 * Platform/compiler dependent: You have to build the commands for each compiler.
 * Not aware of dependencies: If you require a library, you have to handle the paths, etc.
 * Hard to extend; if you want to use an IDE instead, good luck.